glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 *ptr = 10;
 ```

 `x` is an `int` variable with a value of `5`, while `ptr` is an `int` pointer that stores the memory address of `x`.
+Now that `ptr` holds the address of `x`, to actually get element stored in it, we would need to **dereference** the pointer.

-When we say `*ptr = 10`, we are directly accessing the memory address held by the `ptr` variable, which is the address of `x`, and updating the value at that address to `10`.
+When we say `*ptr = 10`, we are dereferencing the pointer and assigning a value 10 to that address.
+What we did is changing the value directly from the memory address that holds it.
 As a result, any variable associated with that address, such as `x`, will also be modified.
 Using pointer, we can effectively modify other variables indirectly through their shared memory address.

 Pointer which stores memory address allows us to have direct memory access.
 This is useful for implementing data structures like [tree](/data-structures-and-algorithms/tree) or [linked list](/data-structures-and-algorithms/linked-list), where each node need to connection with other node.
 We can allow connection between node by having a pointer that points to other node's address.